Johan Schlüter: Career

 In the summer of 2015, Schlüter's law firm was reported to the police by the Producerforeningen, which believed that it was owed at least DKK 100 million.
 This was done by an independent audit examination which revealed serious irregularities in the administration of the companies CAB, Filmret and Filmkopi.
 The companies were administered by Schlüter and his law firm through the associated company Registrering Danmark ApS.
 In connection with the case, the law firm, which was reported to the police, dismissed its partner Susanne Fryland and dismissed a third of the employees.
 On 2 October 2015 finans.dk reported that the law firm was closed and the headquarters vacated, and a few days later, the Maritime and Commercial Court declared the company bankrupt.
 Schlüter himself was declared bankrupt in December 2015.
 In February 2016, Schlüter and his third partner, Lars Halgreen, were also charged in the case.
 In June 2017, the Public Prosecutor for Special Economic Crime brought charges against Schlüter and two other lawyers in Schlüter's law firm.
 The case was then over 200 million krone and the charges included, among other things, fraudulent conveyance and mandate fraud of a particularly serious nature.
 On 11 June 2018 Schlüter was found guilty at the Copenhagen City Court of gross mandate fraud and fraudulent conveyance and sentenced to four years' imprisonment.
 The penalty was made conditional on the age of the person sentenced and "personal relationship".
 In addition, his right to run a law firm was taken away.
 Schlüter received the Koktvedgaard Prize in 2012.

+Personal life

-Johan Schlüter is married to Elsebeth and has four children.
+Schlüter is married to Elsebeth and has four children.
 He has lived in an apartment on the Esplanade and has a summer house in Lumsås.